spacemonkeyJT/FalloutBot/ViewerCommands.md

 ### `#commands`

-Shows a brief list of the available commands.
+Shows a link to this page.

 ### `#spawn <name>`